robertmuth/Cwerg/README.md

 ![Status](../../workflows/cwerg-tests/badge.svg)

-> **_NOTE:_**  The author is looking for projects that want to try out the Cwerg
-> backend.
-If you are interested in using Cwerg as backend for your own compiler
-> project, please check out [Interfacing with Cwerg](Docs/interfacing_with_cwerg.md)
-> and/or reach out to the author.

 Cwerg aims to be a complete "from-scratch" compiler for a C-like language.
 The [frontend](FrontEnd) is still in its infancy but the multi-target backend is fairly far along and can be used independently from the frontend.